sonata-project/SonataCommentBundle/docs/reference/introduction.rst

 Introduction
 ============

 Integrates the comments with the different Sonata bundles.
 It uses ``FOS/CommentBundle`` by default.

 The following Sonata bundles are marked as a dependency:

-* AdminBundle: add user and group management
+* SonataAdminBundle: add user and group management
-* EasyExtends: allows to generate Application level model
+* SonataEasyExtendsBundle: allows to generate Application level model